tomasbanik/zmok-io.github.io/docs/README.md

 ## Archive data
 Archive nodes are full nodes running with a special option known as "archive mode".
 Archive nodes have all the historical data of the blockchain since the genesis block.
 If you have a need for data from blocks before the last 128 blocks, you’ll want to access an archive node.
 For example, to use calls like eth_getBalance of an ancient address will only be possible with an archive node, to interact with smart contracts deployed much earlier in the blockchain, etc.

 ?> **INFO: Archive calls are available for all users and packages.
-Supported networks are: MAINNET, RINKEBY, ROPSTEN. <br/><br/>Mainnet FRONT-RUNNING (FR) endpoints does not support archive calls, because the FR nodes are optimized for performance and contains only the pruned data.**
+Supported networks are: MAINNET, RINKEBY, ROPSTEN. <br/><br/>Mainnet FRONT-RUNNING (FR) endpoints do not support archive calls, because the FR nodes are optimized for performance and contain only the pruned data.**

 If you are interested in inspecting historical data (data outside of the most recent 128 blocks) for any of the methods listed below, your request requires access to archive data.